EscamillaJuan/coding-logs/README.md

 We welcome contributions to Coding Logs!
 If you'd like to contribute:

-1. Create an issue describing the bug or feature you'd like to work on.
+1. Create an issue describing the bug or feature you'd like to work on, or just start working in a open issue.

 2. Fork the repository and implement your changes.